Social Security Agreement between Australia and the United States of America (USA) - Frequently Asked Questions

 The US authorities will advise what documentation you will need to provide.
 In some circumstances you will need to provide proof of employment in Australia.

-All claimants for Australian Agreement pensions need to meet the other qualifications (eg age limits, income or assets test) required for that pension under Australia's social security laws.
-Australian pensions are means tested: ie, an assets test is applied and then an income test, and whichever test produces the lower rate is used for assessment.
+All claimants for Australian Agreement pensions need to meet the other qualifications (e.g. age limits, income or assets test) required for that pension under Australia's social security laws.
+Australian pensions are means tested: i.e. an assets test is applied and then an income test, and whichever test produces the lower rate is used for assessment.
 The pension rate is not affected by the income and assets test at the same time.
-Centrelink has information about the current income and assets test limits .
+The Department of Human Services website has information about the current income and assets test limits.

 Australian pension for a person not living in Australia

 Australian pensions paid overseas are paid at a proportional rate reflecting the length of residence in Australia.
-A person with 25 years residence during working life (between 16 and age pension age) could be paid a full pension (subject to the means test).
-With less than 25 years, the rate is worked out on a proportional basis, so that someone with 20 years working life residence would receive 20/25ths (or 80%) of an Australian pension rate.
+For claims made since 1 July 2014, a person with 35 years residence during working life (between age 16 and Age Pension age) can be paid a full pension (subject to the means test).
+With less than 35 years, the rate is worked out on a proportional basis, so that someone with 20 years working life residence would receive 20/35ths (or 57%) of an Australian pension rate.

-The income and assets tests also apply, so that a person with 25 years of working life residence in Australia could still receive only a part pension if their income or assets exceeded the threshold limits.
-Centrelink has more information about the current income and assets test.
+The income and assets tests also apply, so that a person with 35 years of working life residence in Australia could still receive only a part pension if their income or assets exceeded the threshold limits.
+The Department of Human Services websitehas more information about the current income and assets test.

-When a pension is paid overseas at a proportional rate, the Agreement provides that the same proportion of any US pension received is counted as income for the income test.
+When a pension is paid overseas the Agreement provides that a concession may apply on the proportion of any contributory US pension received which is counted as income for the income test.
 This also applies to pensions granted without the assistance of the Agreement.

 Also, when any Australian pension is paid to a person in the US, any benefit payable under the US Supplemental Security Income program is not counted as income for Australian pension purposes.